-Line 33.
-Massachusetts Use Tax Due On Out-of-State Purchases Made in 2012
+Line 38.
+Massachusetts Use Tax Due On Out-of-State Purchases Made in 2012 (part-year residents only)

-A Massachusetts use tax of 6.25% is due on your taxable purchases of tangible personal property purchased for use in Massachusetts on which you did not pay Massachusetts sales or use tax.
+A Massachusetts use tax of 6.25% is due on your taxable purchases, made while a Massachusetts resident, of tangible personal property purchased for use in Massachusetts on which you did not pay Massachusetts sales or use tax.
 These include, but are not limited to, purchases made outof-state, on the Internet or from a catalog, where no Massachusetts sales tax was paid.
 The use tax does not apply to out-of-state purchases that are exempt from the sales tax (for example, clothing that costs \$175 or less).
 Examples of taxable items include computers, furniture, jewelry, cameras, appliances, and any other item that is not exempt.
 Generally, anyone who pays a sales or use tax to another state or territory of the United States on tangible personal property to be used in Massachusetts is entitled to a credit against the Massachusetts use tax, up to 6.25%.
 This credit is allowed for sales or use tax paid to another state only if that state has a corresponding credit similar to the Massachusetts credit.
 See TIR 03-1 for more information.
-Prepare and retain with your records a list of your purchases in 2012 that are subject to the Massachusetts use tax.

-Taxpayers may use the following table to self-report a "safe-harbor" amount of use tax based on their Massachusetts adjusted gross income.
+Taxpavers may use the following table to self-report a "safe-harbor" amount of use tax based on their Massachusetts adjusted gross income.
 A taxpayer may pay this amount in lieu of the actual amount of use tax that would otherwise be due with respect to such purchases.
 Individual taxpayers electing to report use tax under this method will not be assessed additional use tax on audit, even if the actual amount of use tax due would have been greater than the amount from the schedule.

 The estimated liability applies only to purchases of any individual items each having a total sales price of less than \$1,000.
-For each taxable item purchased at a sales price of \$1,000 or greater, the actual use tax liability for each purchase must be added to the amount of the estimated liability from the following table.
+For each taxable item purchased at a sales price of \$1,000 or greater. the actual use tax liability for each purchase must be added to the amount of the estimated liability from the table below.
 See TIR 04-26 for more information.